urban/webpack-config/README.md

 For more information on CSS Modules, please see [Local scope](https://github.com/webpack/css-loader#local-scope), [Composing CSS classes](https://github.com/webpack/css-loader#composing-css-classes) and [Importing local class names](https://github.com/webpack/css-loader#importing-local-class-names).

 _**Note:** CSS Module syntax is enabled by default for all files with the `.css` extension._

-#### cssnext

-[cssnext](http://cssnext.io/) is a post-process CSS transpiler that lets you write CSS according to the [new CSS specs](new CSS specs) by the CSS Working Group without waiting for browser support.
-This means you can use the latest CSS syntax features like variables, custom properties, custom selectors, custom media queries and more today.

-_**Note:** cssnext is enabled by default for all files with the `.css` extension._

 #### Autoprefixer